jsign/go-unixfs-proof/README.md

 This minimum level of assumptions allows the challenger to only needed to know the _Cid_ and file size to ask and verify the proof.
 There's an inherent tradeoff between assumptions and possible optimizations of the proof.
 See _Proof size and benchmark_ section.

+It is important to note that the UnixFS internal nodes should be _well formed_ in the sense that the _FileSize_ values for the protobufs should be correctly populated.
+Also, as mentioned in the library description, the Cid of the root should be a UnixFS file, and not other type (e.g: directory).
+Supporting directories should be doable if some extra walking is accepted.

 ## Proof format
 To avoid inventing any new proof standard or format, the proof is a byte array corresponding to a CAR file format of all the blocks that are part of the proof.
 The decision was mainly to avoid friction about defining a new format or standard.